OF THE FACIT MEASURES

 We encourage the following sequence of modes, in order:

 Self-administration with assistance from an objective person (i.e., not a friend or family member, but a staff person)

 Proxy report from a familiar person

-Electronic administration of the FACIT measures is common and no further usability or validity testing should be necessary.
+Electronic administration of the FACIT measures occurs regularly and no further usability or validity testing should be necessary.
 However, FACIT does not provide the electronic platform for administration and scoring of our measures.
-A guidance for electronic presentation of FACIT items and measures can be found here.
+A guidance for electronic presentation of FACIT items can be found here.